Updated August 6, 2019

 - Business coach for therapists

-To speed things up search engines offer popular searches that you can choose from.
-The suggestions you see with the auto-complete feature from Google and Bing are a great place to start your keyword research.
+To answer your query rapidly search engines offer suggestions based on what many others have searched for.
+So the auto-complete feature in Google and Bing are a great way to start your keyword research.

-Copy down the suggestions that are a good match your business.
-(If none is appropriate, try the next keyword on your list.)
-Repeat this process until you have at least a dozen potential keyword phrases to choose from.
+Copy down the suggestions that are a good match for your business.
+Repeat this process until you have at least a dozen keyword phrases to work with.

 Next, let’s look at another free source of keywords that’s right on the search results page: “Searches related to” at the bottom of the page.
 You’ll see more long-tail keywords there.

 Related searches are so useful that Google now supplies even more of them.
 When you click through to a web page, and then go back to the search results you’ll see a list of content related to the page you clicked on.
-For example:
+For example, after I clicked on Business Coaching for Entrepreneurs: The Secret to Success I used the back arrow to return to the search results, and saw a set of related searches just for that:

 Could you add “entrepreneur coaching program” or “small business coaching services” to your list?
 See what happens when you click on another search result with content like yours and then use the back button to get related searches.
 Copy down the keyword phrases that best apply to your business and your website.